Bella Hadid Wants To Move On From Modeling (Already)

-When you've taken over the modeling world by age 20, what else is there left to do?
+When you've taken over the modelling world by age 20, what else is there left to do?
 In Bella Hadid's case, it's time for a career change.
-The model has recently confessed that modeling isn't her end-all-be-all.
+The model has recently confessed that modelling isn't her end-all-be-all.
 She'd much rather be on the silver screen.

 Advertisement

-“I need to start taking acting classes and figure out a way to memorize things better,” she said.
+“I need to start taking acting classes and figure out a way to memorise things better,” she said.

-In the meantime, she's using modeling as a way to really kick-start "a better platform to do bigger things in the world," like having an acting career.
+In the meantime, she's using modelling as a way to really kick-start "a better platform to do bigger things in the world," like having an acting career.

 She's sure to bring that fire and determination to her acting jobs, too.
 As an actress, Hadid would be following in the footsteps of other models who made the switch.
 She's in pretty great company with Cara Delevingne, Tyra Banks, and Mila Jovovich, to name a few.